thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 I am interested in Multimodal Representation Learning, Continual Learning, Embodied AI and Robot Learning (Reinforcement & Imitation Learning).

-I like gaming 🎮, badminton 🏸, and rock climbing 🧗‍♂️.
+I like gaming 🎮, badminton 🏸, climbing 🧗‍♂️ and hiking 🏔️ ！

 And I have Frosty — the cutest little cat ever :33333333